ludlovian/teme/README.md

 Streams can have multiple independent readers - iterators - who can read the data from the point they were created.
-But if you create an iterator and never consume it, it will consume memory.
+But if you create an iterator and never consume it, it will consume memory whilst it remains.

 ### teme.isTeme